 For both academic and operational grievances, if the parties accept the resolution, the grievance is considered settled.
-If the resolution is not acceptable, then the grievant(s) may appeal the resolution in writing within 15 days of the date the resolution is mailed to the grievant(s).
+If the resolution is not accepted, then the grievant(s) may appeal the resolution in writing within 15 days of the date the resolution is mailed to the grievant(s).
 If the appeal is not submitted within the prescribed time limit, the entire process terminates.

-If a grievant elects to appeal academic and administrative appeals, the appeal must be submitted to the Provost, along with the written record from the previous steps.
-If the Provost is the object of the grievance, the grievance will be referred to the Chancellor for a final decision.
-If no final resolution can be reached, the Chancellor will ask the RDGS Board to call an ad hoc committee to investigate the grievance.
+If a grievant elects to appeal academic and administrative resolutions, the appeal must be submitted to the Executive Director, along with the written record from the previous steps.
+If the Executive Director is the object of the grievance, the grievance will be referred to the Vista Del Mar President/CEO for a final decision.
+If no final resolution can be reached, the Executive Director will ask the RDGS Board to call an ad hoc committee to investigate the grievance.